Thinkwise/docs/docs/sf/screen_types.md

 ![](../assets/sf/image142.png)

-Figure 95: The drop down menu with the tab controls
+*The drop down menu with the tab controls*

 #### Screen Components